 Soft Matter for Formulation and Industrial Innovation, led by Durham University

 The CDT combines expertise from three universities, industry and central facilities to deliver a comprehensive training programme and a wide choice of research projects from across the full range of science.
-It will provide industrially integrated post-graduate training in research, enterprise and innovation for future industrial leaders in Soft Matter and Functional Interfaces (SOFI).
-Find out more
+It will provide industrially integrated postgraduate training in research, enterprise and innovation for future industrial leaders in Soft Matter and Functional Interfaces (SOFI).
+Find out more about SOFI.

 Nuclear Energy (GREEN: Growing skills for Reliable Economic Energy from Nuclear) led by the University of Manchester

 The GREEN CDT is a consortium of the five universities of Lancaster, Leeds, Liverpool, Manchester and Sheffield, which aims to train the next generation of expert nuclear scientists and engineers.
-Undertake a fully-funded, four-year Centre for Doctoral Training (CDT) PhD in GREEN (Growing skills for Reliable Economic Energy from Nuclear) and take your place among the next generation of nuclear experts.
-Find out more
+Undertake a fully-funded, four-year CDT PhD in GREEN (Growing skills for Reliable Economic Energy from Nuclear) and take your place among the next generation of nuclear experts.
+Find out more about the GREEN CDT.

-If you are a UK or EU students, other sources of funding may be available from the UK research councils.
-For full details of funding they offer, visit their websites, listed below.
-Contact the school you would like to study with for information about how to apply.
+If you are a UK or EU postgraduate researcher, other sources of funding may be available from the UK research councils.
+See the following list of websites for full details of the funding they offer.
+You can then contact the school you would like to study with for information about how to apply.